danibarker/WordSmith/README.md

       somestreamer,anotherstreamer,athirdstreamer

-## Setting up your own bot (you can run TwitchBot.py, or if you don't have python or just want to run the exe that works too):
+## Setting up your own bot
+### You can run TwitchBot.py, or if you don't have python or just want to run the exe that works too

   	1. Create a new twitch account with the username you want the bot to have